Skip to Content

 Can I make this recipe ahead of time?

-Make the soup a few days ahead and store it in an air-tight container for up to 2 days.
+Make the soup a few days ahead and store it in an airtight container for up to 2 days.
 Then, follow my instructions for reheating; this is also a great freezer meal, though I recommend leaving the eggs out until you are ready to prepare the meal if you choose to go this route.

 A single serving of chikhirtma garnished with red chili flakes, dill, and cilantro.

-Chikhirtma (Homemade Chicken Soup)
+Chikhirtma (Georgian Chicken Soup)

 Tressa Jamil

-Cozy up with a piping hot bowl of chikhirtma- our Georgian chicken soup combines a handful of ingredients to create a velvety, smooth and savory soup you'll love.
+Cozy up with a piping hot bowl of chikhirtma – our Georgian chicken soup combines a handful of ingredients to create a velvety, smooth and savory soup you'll love.

-5 from 4 votes
+5 from 6 votes

-Prep Time 30 mins
+Prep Time 30 minutes

-Cook Time 1 hr 20 mins
+Cook Time 1 hour 20 minutes

-Total Time 1 hr 50 mins
+Total Time 1 hour 50 minutes

 Course Main Course, Soup